BelmY/wikiSDoR/My-receiver-is-not-listed-on-sdr.hu.md

 (If OpenWebRX is not running in the background, this will not result in the receiver to be listed.)

-> Please allow a few minutes for the sdr.hu server to update your receiver status on the site.
+> After getting an `Update succeeded!`, please allow a few minutes for the sdr.hu server to update your receiver status on the site.
 Usually it takes around 3 minutes, but to be sure, please check it rather 10 minutes later.

 ### How does sdr.hu listing work?